Home

 Tone & Pre-Amplifier Board (P400)

-The tone & pre-amplifier board has eight low leakage capacitors (C403, C404, C407, C408, C410, C411, C412, C413), two bi-polar e-caps (C414, C415), and three aluminum electrolytic capacitors (C405, C406, C409).
-The original low leakage and two bi-polar e-caps were replaced with high-quality film polyester WIMA caps.
-The remaining aluminum e-caps were replaced with low impedance Nichicon UPW/UPM caps.
+The tone and pre-amplifier board contains eight low-leakage capacitors (C403, C404, C407, C408, C410, C411, C412, C413), two bipolar electrolytic capacitors (C414, C415), and three aluminum electrolytic capacitors (C405, C406, C409).
+The original low-leakage capacitors (except for C407 and C408) and both bipolar capacitors were replaced with high-quality WIMA polyester film capacitors.
+Capacitors C407 and C408 were replaced with low-leakage Nichicon UKL caps.
+The remaining aluminum electrolytic capacitors were replaced with low-impedance Nichicon UPW/UPM caps.

 Test results on original capacitors removed from the tone & pre-amplifier board: